There are some challenges to music on Zoom.

 Note: Audio and video settings should be checked before each session, as some may need to be reestablished for each new Zoom session.

 So, for ALL sing-alongs, you have one host or participant provide the music, the rest of the participants are muted and sing along in our own homes.
 It seems silly, but we do it at our church and in my classes, and I get lots of feedback that singing aloud still gives people joy.
+(And it’s good for your lungs!)
 To provide the music, there are four options:

 - Just sing acapella.